Financial Planning

 A trustee manages assets placed in the trust in accordance with the trust document.

-• Support Trusts- provides for support, care and maintenance of the beneficiary.
+- Support Trusts - provides for the support, care, and maintenance of the beneficiary.
 DOES NOT preserve eligibility for Government benefits: Medicaid, SSI

-• Third Party Trusts – Established and funded with assets of a third party can be a family member, provides for amenities only.
-For example: recreational activities, home furnishings, haircuts… does preserve government benefits as long as it is properly written.
+- Third Party Trusts – Established and funded with assets of a third party, who can be a family member, provides for amenities only.
+For example: recreational activities, home furnishings, haircuts… do not preserve government benefits as long as it is properly written.

-• Pay Back Trusts – established by a family member or individual with trust powers.
-Funded by the beneficiary’s own funds for example a lawsuit.
+- Pay Back Trusts – established by a family member or individual with trust powers.
+Funded by the beneficiary’s funds, for example, a lawsuit.
 This trust provides for amenities or extra items, preserves government benefits.
 Requires language in the trust that upon the death of the individual, the State is paid back first for any government benefits paid during his/her lifetime before distributing to anyone else.
-This trust can be used for many things including: medical treatment beyond Medicaid, dental, recreational, home or rent.
+This trust can be used for many things, including medical treatment beyond Medicaid, dental, recreational, home, or rent.

-• Pooled Accounts Trust – can be used to preserve government benefits, established and administered by a non-profit organization.
-Remaining assets at death left with charity or pay back to state before distributing to others.
+- Pooled Accounts Trust – can be used to preserve government benefits, established and administered by a non-profit organization.
+Remaining assets at death are left with a charity or paid back to the state before being distributed to others.

 ABLE Accounts are tax-advantaged savings accounts for individuals with disabilities and their families.
 The beneficiary of the account is the account owner, and income earned by the accounts is not taxed.
 Contributions to the account made by any person (the account beneficiary, family and friends) are made using post-taxed dollars.